YashIsACoder/random-walk-sim/README.md

 ## How to use

-Go to build
+1. Go to build
-Run './random_walk --steps N --dim D --output {filename}.csv' csv file will be stored in ./data
+2. Run './random_walk --steps N --dim D --output {filename}.csv'
-Move to scripts and run 'python plot_walk.py --file {filename}.csv'
+3. Move to scripts and run 'python plot_walk.py --file {filename}.csv'

 ### Theory